 Gains derived by a resident of a Contacting State from the alienation of ships or aircraft operated in international traffic by an enterprise of that Contracting State or movable property pertaining to the operation of such ships or aircraft are taxable only in that Contracting State.

 Gains from the alienation of any property or assets, not covered under this provision shall be taxable only in the State of which the alienator is a resident.
-However if such property is used in the other contracting state then the gains may be taxed in the other state.

 The profits of an enterprise of a Contracting State shall be taxable only in that State unless the enterprise carries on business in the other Contracting State through a PE situated therein.
 But only that portion of the profit that can be effectively attributable to the PE can be taxed in the other Contracting State.